LeilaMoussa/_lof/README.md

 ## Immediate Todos

 - [x] finish refactoring and debugging ILOF (cosmetic changes to be done last, e.g. logging and config defaults)
-- [ ] label points as inliers or outliers, start with x%, then topN, then maybe, if i have time, using fixed threshold
+- [x] label points as inliers or outliers, start with x%, then topN, then maybe, if i have time, using fixed threshold (just went with topN for now, must double check how this works with RLOF)
 - [ ] write results to sink file (3 kinds of results: full profiles, labeled data, just outliers)
 - [ ] also write to sink topic (just outliers and labeled data)
 - [x] finish and test roc.py (python version problems here)